mcedit/mcedit2/doc/plugins/command.rst

 "OK", it calls a `perform()` function with those same arguments.
 The options to present are defined by a Python data structure, making it possible to create a simple UI for your plugin without having to learn any of Qt's UI widgets.

+`SimpleCommandPlugin` also manages the undo history automatically.
+There is no need to call `beginCommand()` here, and to do so is an error.

 A minimal SimpleCommandPlugin::